Astrum Online Entertainment: Game titles (as of March 2009)

+Legend: Legacy of the Dragons

-Legend: Legacy of the Dragons is a fantasy role-playing video game, more specifically a MMORPG, created by the Russian developer IT Territory in 2006 and published by My.com.
+Legend: Legacy of the Dragons is a fantasy MMORPG created by the Russian developer IT Territory in 2006 and published by My.com.
 The English version of the game was released on November 6, 2007.
 In 2008 the game was localized for the German market by Mail.ru Games GmbH (formerly known as Astrum Online Entertainment), followed by Turkish, Polish, Spanish, French and Italian.
 In 2014 the game ceased to be published by Mail.ru Games GmbH in these languages and was transferred to My.com.

-Today the audience exceeds 8 Million players worldwide.
+As of 2017 the audience exceeded 8 million players worldwide.
 In Russia the game has won the prize for the best internet presence ("Premia Runeta") several times and has a cult status with the Russian gaming community.

-The most notable difference in Legend: Legacy of the Dragons to most other games of this genre is the fight system which is animated and allows for great tactical depth.

 Finance

 The online browser game Legend: Legacy of the Dragons is playable free of charge and without any further software.
 The game does not require monthly fees.
 The revenue generated with this so-called "free-to-play" business model mostly result from shops within the game.
 These offer a vast variety of items and equipment to the player such as armour and weaponry, potions, scrolls and so on.
 The player can pay for these items with gold, the in-game currency, which is awarded to each player in small amounts for fights with monsters or the successful completion of quests.
 Additionally the players can use real money in order to by the diamond game currency which in turn may be exchanged in banks within the game for gold.
 The success of this business model is apparent in the "exceptionally high ARPU (average revenue per user), which exceeds market's average by far".